sigsum/sigsum/api.md

 Everything after the first equal sign and before the next new line character is considered a value.
 Keys must appear in the order specified below.
 In some requests, the last key may be repeated 0 or more times, e.g., to represent a list of cosignatures.
-Except for these repeated keys, key must occur exactly once.
+Except for these repeated keys, each key must occur exactly once.

 Output data (in replies) is sent in the HTTP message body using the same